David Manson (schoolmaster): Co-education

-Manson's dictionaries and primers
+Manson's publications

+Manson's Belfast school produced a magazine, The Lilliputian, and a newspaper, to which, presumably, both teachers and pupils contributed.
+But of these there appears to be no record.

 Hamilton believed that "a small volume, containing an account of the school, rules of English grammar and a spelling dictionary" is "the only memorial left" of Manson.
 A New Pocket Dictionary; Or, English Expositor (Belfast: Daniel Blow, 1762) included notes on "The Present State and Practices of the Play-School in Belfast" and, as described by Drennan, contained "tables from monosyllables to polysyllables" so arranged as to emphasise the "natural sound of letters".

 When Thomas Sheridan's Pronouncing the Spelling Dictionary appeared in 1780, Manson enlarged his own.
 But as he wished his Complete Pronouncing Dictionary and English Expositer to be sold at the same low price as his previous edition, no printer would oblige and it was never published.

-In 1764 Manson did publish Directions to Play the Literary Cards Invented for the Improvement of Children in Learning and Morals From Their Beginning to Learn Their Letters, Till They Become Proficients in Spelling, Reading, Parsing and Arithmetick (Belfast: Printed for the Author, 1764), a commentary on his adaption and didactic use of card games.
+In 1764, Manson did publish Directions to Play the Literary Cards Invented for the Improvement of Children in Learning and Morals From Their Beginning to Learn Their Letters, Till They Become Proficients in Spelling, Reading, Parsing and Arithmetick (Belfast: Printed for the Author, 1764).
+While provides commentary on his adaption and didactic use of card games, it does include a general exposition of his pedagogy: notes on "A Plan for the improvement of children in virtue and learning: without the use of the rod".

 In 1770 he also published a more basic primer that was to run into many editions in the 19th century: A new primer.
 Or, Child's best guide : Containing, the most familiar words of one syllable, ranged in such order as to avoid the jingle of rhyme, which draws off chil [sic] attention from the knowledge of the letters to the sound of the words.
 The method here pursued being found, by experience, to render spelling more easy to the learner, and less troublesome to the teacher than the common one heretofore practiced.: With a variety of reading lessons.